Lecture 1: Depicting Uncertainty

 In general, a random variable can be summarized with two classes of metrics:

 There are different measures of central tendency and uncertainty.
-Following up with 1.1.
-Defining Probability, these measures are called parameters when it comes to a population.
+Following up with the probability definition, these measures are called parameters when it comes to a population.
 Parameters are defined via a probability distribution.
 For instance, some of us might be familiar with the Normal distribution.
 This distribution is characterized by its mean (a central tendency metric) and standard deviation (an uncertainty metric).

 Analogous to a probability that can be defined as the limit of a fraction based on a sample, these parameters are estimated via sample statistics.
 As such, let us call \(X\) the random variable, and \(X_1, \ldots, X_n\) a set of \(n\) observations that form a sample.